 Where before he was upset that he never got any “me” time, he realized that every moment, whether driving in the car or going grocery shopping, could be mindful “me” time.

 In addition to being happier himself, he was also able to provide his sons with tools to help them notice when they were becoming upset and to help them self-calm.

 My hat’s off to you, Jack.
 I really wish that we had more resources to offer you.

 There have been few studies of mindfulness programs involving participants with Asperger’s Syndrome, though the field has expanded in terms of mindfulness resources created with kids in mind.

-We have created a new teleseminar series, Mindfulness and the Brain, to explore the effects of mindfulness on the brain and to expand our use applications of mindfulness meditation in health and mental health treatments.
+We have created a new Mindfulness Webinar Series.
+It explores the effects of mindfulness on the brain and to expand our use applications of mindfulness meditation in health and mental health treatments.